Marie Fredriksson: 2002–2003: Brain tumour diagnosis and aftermath

 On 11 September 2002, Fredriksson complained of feeling unwell after jogging with her husband.
-She collapsed in a bathroom after becoming nauseous, with the impact of the fall fracturing her cranium.
+She collapsed in a bathroom after becoming nauseated, with the impact of the fall fracturing her cranium.
 She then had an epileptic seizure.
 Scans later indicated she had a brain tumour in the back of her head.
 The diagnosis led to the cancellation of Roxette's "Night of the Proms" appearances.
 After waiting several weeks for the effects of the fracture and resulting concussion to subside, she underwent successful surgery to remove the tumour, which was malignant, and she endured months of chemotherapy and radiation treatment.

 In January 2003, King of Sweden Carl Gustaf XVI awarded Roxette the Litteris et Artibus (Culture and Education) award.
 Both Gessle and Fredriksson attended the ceremony, which was the first event Fredriksson appeared at after her operation, and one of very few public appearances she made over the next two years.
 Lasting effects of the tumour included her being blind in one eye and having limited hearing and mobility, as well as being unable to read or write.
 She was also unable to speak for a considerable period of time after her treatment.
 On 21 October 2005, Fredriksson conducted an interview with Swedish newspaper Aftonbladet, saying: "It's been three very difficult years, [but] I'm healthy.
 I'm not receiving treatment any more."